NekR/offline-plugin/README.md

 ## Options

-All options are optional and `offline-plugin` could be used without them.
-See full list of default options [here](https://github.com/NekR/offline-plugin/blob/master/src/index.js#L9)
+All options are optional and `offline-plugin` could be used without specifying them.
+Also see full list of default options [here](https://github.com/NekR/offline-plugin/blob/master/src/index.js#L9).

 * **caches**: `'all' | Object`.
 Tells to the plugin what to cache and how.
 Default: `'all'`.
   * `all`: means that everything (all the webpack output assets) will be cached in `main` cache.